passport/www.passportjs.org/books/concepts/oauth2/token.md

 # Issuing Tokens

-Once the application has received the authorization code, the application can exchange that code for a set of tokens.
+Once the application has received the authorization code, the application can exchange that code for an access token.
 It does this by making a _token request_ to the authorization server's _token endpoint_ (`/v3.2/oauth/access_token`, in the case of Facebook):